robotsorcerer/robotsorcerer.github.io/_includes/quotes/all_quotes.md

 “_This is the Unix philosophy: Write programs that do one thing and do it well.
 Write programs to work together.
   Write programs to handle text streams, because that is a universal interface._”
                     –[Doug McIlroy](http://www.catb.org/~esr/writings/taoup/html/ch01s06.html)

+"_Religion is a very useful tool to give meaning to the unknown; but science or philosophy gives more accurate explanations._" -  Cesar Diaz

 “_What I cannot create, I do not understand._”
                       – Richard Feynman